 The South Carolina Safe Home program returned this year after a hiatus in accepting applications since 2015.
-It has reached its capacity for the 18-19 fiscal year, nonetheless, here’s 5 things to know about the scheme before the next round of allocations are made available in July 2019.
+Here are 5 things to know about the scheme before the next round of allocations are made available in July 2019.

 What is it?

-In short, the program allows homeowners to apply for a grant of up to $5000 to either help replace or repair their current roofing system as a preventative measure against severe weather conditions such as hurricanes.
+In short, the program allows homeowners to apply for a grant of up to $5000 to put towards mitigation retrofits helping to prevent the home from damage due to severe weather conditions such as hurricanes.
 Those who do this right, and team it up with their insurance discounts and tax incentives offered by the state, will see savings of over fifty percent compared to if they just paid for it outright.
 If the property has existing extreme weather damage, unfortunately, it will not be eligible for the grant.
+Qualifying roof retrofits include the strengthening of the roof deck attachment, installation of secondary water barriers to prevent water from getting in the property, installation of high wind-rated roof coverings, the reinforcement of roof-wall connections in the home and bracing of the gable ends in your roof.

 There’s no income limit